dhhagan/opcsim/README.md

 ## Development

 **opcsim** development takes place on GitHub.
 Issues and bugs can be submitted and tracked via the [GitHub Issue Tracker][10] for this repository.
+Versioning is done via the python [versioneer][11] library.

 [1]: https://dhhagan.github.io/opcsim/